Shepherd's Bush Empire

-Shepherd's Bush Empire (currently known as O_{2} Shepherd's Bush Empire for sponsorship reasons, and formerly known as the BBC Television Theatre) is a music venue in Shepherd's Bush, West London, run by the Academy Music Group.
+The Shepherd's Bush Empire (currently known as O_{2} Shepherd's Bush Empire for sponsorship reasons, and formerly known as the BBC Television Theatre) is a music venue in Shepherd's Bush, West London, run by the Academy Music Group.
 It was originally built in 1903 as a music hall for impresario Oswald Stoll, designed by theatre architect Frank Matcham; among its early performers was Charlie Chaplin.
 In 1953 it became the BBC Television Theatre.
 Since 1994, it has operated as a music venue.
 It is a Grade II listed building.